Hong Lei (diplomat): Biography

 A native of Fuyang, Zhejiang, Hong Lei graduated from Beijing Language and Culture University in 1991.
-After college, he was appointed as an official in the Ministry of Foreign Affairs, and over a period of 20 years worked his way up to the position of spokesperson.
+After college, he was appointed as an official in the Ministry of Foreign Affairs, and worked in the Information Department and served abroad at the Chinese embassy in the Netherlands and the consulate general in San Francisco.
+From 2010 to 2016, he held the post of Deputy Director‑General of the Information Department and was spokesman for the Ministry of Foreign Affairs—the 25th in this role.